nvidia-holoscan/holoscan-sdk/docs/inference.md

             - Torch backend expects input models to be in `torchscript` format.
                 - It is recommended to use the same version of torch for `torchscript` model generation, as used in the HOLOSCAN SDK on the respective architectures.
                 - Additionally, it is recommended to generate the `torchscript` model on the same architecture on which it will be executed.
 For example, `torchscript` model must be generated on `x86_64` to be executed in an application running on `x86_64` only.
+        - __Model Configuration Requirement__: The torch backend requires a companion `model.yaml` configuration file alongside each torchscript model file.
+          - The YAML file must have the same name as the model file but with a `.yaml` extension (e.g., if the model is `my_model.pt`, the configuration file should be `my_model.yaml`).
+          - The configuration file defines the input and output tensor formats, dimensions, and data types, enabling support for complex tensor structures beyond simple tensors.
+          - The system automatically validates that the YAML configuration matches the actual model schema extracted from the torchscript model.
+          - See [Torch Backend Model Configuration](#torch-backend-model-configuration) for detailed configuration examples and supported formats.
         - ONNX runtime:
             - CUDA and CPU based inference supported both on x86_64 and aarch64.
             - End-to-end CUDA-based data buffer parameters supported. `input_on_cuda`, `output_on_cuda` and `transmit_on_cuda` will all be true for end-to-end CUDA-based data movement.